 Students, as members of the College community, shall have the following responsibilities.
-This should not be construed to exclude other responsibilities which students inherit as members of the student body or as citizens of the community at large:
+This should not be construed to exclude other responsibilities, which students inherit as members of the student body or as citizens of the community at large:

 - a.
-The responsibility for maintaining academic integrity and other standards of academic performance as established by College policies and regulations. - b.
-The responsibility for acting in such a manner as to insure that other students may enjoy the rights declared under the Student Rights. - c.
-The responsibility for respecting and complying with the Mission Statement of the College, as well as the Student Code of Conduct. - d.
+The responsibility for maintaining academic integrity and other standards of academic performance as established by College policies and regulations. - b.The responsibility for acting in such a manner as to insure that other students may enjoy the rights declared under the Student Rights. - c.
+The responsibility for respecting and complying with the Mission Statement of

+- the College, as well as the Student Conduct Policies and Procedures. - d.
 The responsibility for respecting and complying with all provisions of local, state and federal laws. - e.
-The responsibility for acting in a manner which promotes an atmosphere of learning, free expression and respect for the rights, dignity and worth of every individual in the College community. - f.
+The responsibility for acting in a manner, which promotes an atmosphere of learning, free expression and respect for the rights, dignity and worth of every individual in the College community. - f.
 The responsibility for meeting financial and other obligations to the College. - g.
-The responsibility to register for a Guam Community College e-mail account and to utilize it as the primary means of communication as a student.
+The responsibility to utilize their Guam Community College e-mail account as the primary means of communication as a student.